madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/twitter_supervised.md

 ![Image from images folder](~@source/images/pipelines/twitter/kfp_twitter_pipeline_output.png)

-As you can see from the above image, our pipeline has run successfully and also has print the output that says TF-IDF model has a better accuracy score compared to the Bag of Words model.
-This model can be persisted using [pickle](https://docs.python.org/3/library/pickle.html) or [joblib](https://joblib.readthedocs.io/en/stable/) libraries
+As you can see from the above image, our pipeline has run successfully and also has print the output that says TF-IDF model has a better accuracy score compared to the Bag of Words model though the difference is very minimal.
+This model can be persisted using [pickle](https://docs.python.org/3/library/pickle.html) or [joblib](https://joblib.readthedocs.io/en/stable/) libraries so it can be used for predictions

 ## Observations